glasswalk3r/siebel-crash-report/README.md

 and a copy of the `crash.txt`.

-All the information (but the CSV and `gdb` output) is printed to `STDOUT`, so it's to run it together in a cron job and pipe it to `mail` program.
+All the information (but the CSV and `gdb` output) is printed to `STDOUT`, so it is possible to run it together within cron job and pipe it to `mail` program.

-Here is an example of the JSON report (two crashes identified):
+Here is an example of the JSON report, where two crashes were registered:

 ```javascript
 {